 - Your CV including the names and contact details of two referees

 - A cover letter (maximum three pages) which outlines the following:

 - Why you are interested in working at the Department and how it fits with your career aspirations.

 - A description of your role in a project (university assignment is ok) that you have undertaken or participated in that demonstrates your research and communication skills.

-The graduate program is an equity and diversity employment initiative.
-For that reason, we strongly encourage university graduates from any of the following diversity groups to apply:
+The graduate program is an equity and diversity employment initiative and therefore we are actively looking for recent university graduates from any of the following diversity groups to apply:

 - people with disability

 - Aboriginal and/or Torres Strait Islander people

 The most competitive applicants will be invited for interview.